 The tree-ring records from our focal sites were complemented with a much larger collection spanning 106 deciduous and mixed forest sites in Eastern North America26,63.
 Again, records were limited to broadleaf deciduous species with clearly defined xylem porosity (i.e., excluding semi-ring porous).

-For each species-site combination, we converted tree ring records into a dimensionless ring width index (RWI) to emphasize interannual variability associated with climate.64 A 2/3rds n spline was applied to each core using ARSTAN to produce standardized ring-width series; n is the number of years in each series64,65.
+For each species-site combination, we converted tree-ring records into a dimensionless ring width index (RWI) to emphasize interannual variability associated with climate.64 A 2/3rds n spline was applied to each core using ARSTAN to produce standardized ring-width series; n is the number of years in each series64,65.
 An adaptive power transformation, a process that also stabilises the variance over time66, was used to minimize the influence of outliers in all series.
 Low series replication, often in the earliest portions of a chronology collection, can also inflate the variance of tree-ring records67.
 The 1/3rds spline method was chosen when replication in the inner portion of each chronology (ca. inner 30–50 yr of each record depending on full chronology length) was less than three trees.
-When replication was greater than that, we used the average correlation between raw ring-width series (rbar) method.
+When replication was greater than n=3 trees, we used the average correlation between raw ring-width series (rbar) method.
 The robust biweight mean chronology (RWI) for each species-site combination was calculated from the ring-width indices following variance stabilisation65.
 We defined chronology start year (Extended Data Table 1) as the year where subsample signal strength (SSS) passed a threshold of SSS = 0.8, or where ≥ 80% of the population signal was captured in the chronology.